jbhannah/pkpw/README.md

     pkpw [OPTIONS]

 OPTIONS:
-    -c, --copy               Copy the generated value to the clipboard instead of displaying it -h, --help               Print help information
+    -c, --copy                     Copy the generated value to the clipboard instead of displaying it
+    -h, --help                     Print help information
-    -l, --length <LENGTH>    Minimum length of the generated password -n <COUNT>               Number of Pokémon names to use in the generated password [default: 4] -V, --version            Print version information
+    -l, --length <LENGTH>          Minimum length of the generated password -n <COUNT>                     Number of Pokémon names to use in the generated password [default: 4]
+    -s, --separator <SEPARATOR>    Separator between Pokémon names in the generated password; either a single character, "digit" for random digits, or "special" for random special characters [default: " "]
+    -V, --version                  Print version information
 ```

 ## But is it secure?